-This document will explain the AMS standard configuration file set and the thinking behind this configuration standard
+This document will explain the AMS standard configuration file set and the thought behind this configuration standard.

 In AMS the base installation uses Enterprise Linux as the base operating system.
 When installing Apache Webserver it will have a default install file set.
 Here is the default files that get installed by installing the basic RPM’s provided by the yum